jwworth/n-plus/README.md

 It chose to `preload`, because there was no additional scope in the action that would necessitate an `eager_load`.
 About the same response time as `preload`.

-Includes is probably the best bet in most situations.

 ### Custom Select

 Finally, we have custom queries.
 Check out the user model for an example of this method in action.